Thursday, 16 April 2026

 I published this article in March 2021 when the Turkish currency was facing yet another plunge owing to unorthodox economic policies of Erdogan.
 While I predicted significant interest rate cuts and runaway inflation soon after this article (see below the chart), it took five months for the rate-cuts to happen and the rest is history...

-source: tradingeconomics.com Turkish consumer price index as of April 2022
+source: tradingeconomics.com Turkish consumer price index over the years - pay attention to 2022 swell...

 Turkish lira to USD - almost double of what it was last year